-Zacin Cream is contra-indicated in patients with known hypersensitivity to capsaicin or any of the excipients used in this product.
+Zacin Cream is contra-indicated in patients with hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

 Skin irritation has been reported following application of Zacin.
 The hands should be washed immediately after application of the cream, unless the hands are the treated areas, in which case, they should be washed 30 minutes after application

 Contact with eyes and mucous membranes should be avoided.

 Patients should avoid taking a hot bath or shower just before or after applying Zacin, as it can enhance the burning sensation.